 Timothy Y. (Tim) Chen has served as our chairman of the board since 2012.
 He joined Asia Pacific Telecom as the General Manager since January 2016.
 He served as the president and group managing director of Telstra International Group and Advisor to Telstra CEO from November 2012 to December 2015.
 He is also a director of China Communications Media Group Co.
 Ltd., Qingdao Haier.
 He was a non-executive director on the board of directors of Telstra Corporation Limited between April 2012 and November 2012 and a director of Sequel Media Inc. between November 2012 and November 2014.
 Previously, Mr. Chen was a partner of a China Opportunities Fund within GL Capital Group.
-He was the CEO of National Basketball Association China from 2007 to 2010, the corporate vice president of Microsoft and the CEO of its Greater China region from 2003 to 2007, the corporate vice president of Motorola and the chairman and president of Motorola (China) Electronics from 2001 to 2003.
-Before Motorola, he was the CEO of 21CN Cybernet, a company listed on the Hong Kong Stock Exchange, from 2000 to 2001.
+He was the CEO of National Basketball Association China from 2007 to 2010, the corporate vice president of Microsoft and the CEO of its Greater China region from 2003 to 2007, the corporate vice president of Motorola and the Capital Group.
+He was the CEO of 21CN Cybernet, a company listed on the Chong Stock Exchange, from 2000 to 2001.
 Prior to 2000, Mr. Chen spent eight years in China with Motorola, including serving as the general manager responsible for the sales and marketing for the Greater China Cellular Infrastructure Division.
 He also spent nine years with AT&T Bell Laboratories in the United States.
 Mr. Chen holds an MBA degree from the University of Chicago and a master's degree in both computer science and mathematics from Ohio State University.